1601-mma2013/One_Call/README.md

 ###a.
 Personas

-       Name       : Michellin
+       Name       : Michee Lin
        Gender     : Female
        Age        : 20
-       Occupation : Student
+       Occupation : University Student

+Bio

+Michee Lin is a university student studying in Multimedia University, Cyberjaya.
+She stays in a nearby apartment in Cyberjaya.
+Michee drives to university in her Myvi(car) daily to attend her classes in the morning.
+Michee has her phone with her all time as it is convenient for her to contact people.

+Before she leaves the house, Michee makes sure that she has her parents' and close friends' contact numbers organized in a specialized contact list so that she can contact them in case of emergencies, as she is staying alone in Cyberjaya.
+She has a list of emergency numbers written in her notepad that she flips through whenever needed.
+Besides that, Michee prefers her phone calls to be short and efficient without any delay.

-1. Goal - Able to minimize the time taken when finding emergency number(hospital,police,fire station) at emergency situation.
+1. Goal - Able to minimize the time taken to contact emergency stations(hospital,police,fire station) and her closed friends and families.

-2. Behaviour - Panic when something happen.
+2. Behaviour - She carries her phone everywhere she goes.

-3. attitudes - She is too reliable to phone.
+3. Attitudes - She prefers her phone contacts to be organized and easily reachable.

-4. aptitudes - Since she is more rely on phone,so she more familiar with phone application.
+4. Aptitudes - She has an application that helps her organize her close contacts.

-5. environments - Everywhere
+5. Environments - Everywhere she goes.

-6. tools  - Gadget (Phone/Tablet)
+6. Tools  - Mobile phone.

-7. challenges - Futuristic and simple visual design.
+7. Challenges - Futuristic and simple visual design.

 ### b.
 Other Models